symfony/symfony-docs/components/lock.rst

     use Symfony\Component\Lock\Exception\LockConflictedException;

     $store = new SemaphoreStore();
-    $lock = $store->createLock('hello');
+    $lock = $store->createLock('invoice-pdf-generation');

     try {
         $lock->acquire();
-        // the resource "hello" is locked.
-You can perform your task safely.
+        // the resource "invoice-pdf-generation" is locked.

-        // do whatever you want.
+        // You can compute and generate invoice safely here.

         $lock->release();
     } catch (LockConflictedException $e) {
-        // the resource "hello" is already locked by another process }
+        // the resource "invoice-pdf-generation" is already locked by another process }

-The first argument of `createLock` is a string representation of the ``resource`` to lock.
+The first argument of ``createLock`` is a string representation of the ``resource`` to lock.

 .. note::

-    In opposition to some other implementations, the Lock Component distinguish locks instances, even when they are created from the same ``resource``.
+    In opposition to some other implementations, the Lock Component distinguishes locks instances, even when they are created from the same ``resource``.
     If you want to share a lock in several services.
 You have to share the instance of Lock returned by the ``Store::createLock`` method.

 Blocking locks
 --------------